-The challenge of an urban setting is the physical disconnect between urban development an biological systems.
+The challenge of an urban setting is the physical disconnect between urban development and biological systems.
 Many types of development occur in the urban context, but often on previously developed sites that lack intact natural systems like riparian corridors, wetlands and streams.
 Whether utilizing a previously developed polluted site (brownfield), or a site that had previously been undeveloped (greenfield), urban development can have many negative impacts on salmonid species- both directly (by introduction of polluted runoff to off-site, downstream locations) or indirectly (through unsustainable resource extraction, inefficient water use and contribution to global climate change).
+The design of sites that incorporate vehicle traffic is especially important.
+Recent research has identified a chemical (6PPDquinone), associated with vehicle tires, as being acutely toxic to salmonid species, particularly coho salmon.